google/grr-doc/installing-grr-server/from-source.md

 ## Building GRR

 Next, you need to build GRR.
-Download the github repo and cd into its directory:
+Download the GitHub repo and cd into its directory:

 ```bash
 git clone https://github.com/google/grr.git